tanzil7890/Outhad_Gaugelab/README.md

 ## Safety First

-With growing concerns about AI alignment and safety, Gaugelab provides **mathematical guarantees** about your AI systems:
+With growing concerns about AI alignment and safety, Outhad Gaugelab provides **mathematical guarantees** about your AI systems:

 ```python
 # Safety-first agent development